zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 In this workshop, **Oracle Object Storage** serves as the **source data asset** for our data integration tasks.
 In this step you will create the Object Storage data asset in the Data integration workspace.

 1. In the Oracle Cloud Infrastructure Console navigation menu, navigate to **Analytics & AI**.
-Under Big Data, click **Data Integration**.
+Under Data Lake, click **Data Integration**.
 ![](./images/menu_di.png " ")

 2. From the Workspaces page, make sure that you are in the compartment you created for data integration (`DI-compartment`).
 Click on your **Workspace** (`DI-workspace`).